razagilani/billing/readme.txt

 This directory is the top level directory for items related to energy revenue billing.
 It contains CLI, web applications, frameworks and supporting items such as documentation.

-No code specific to any of these items should be located in this directory.
+No code specific to any of these following items should be located in this directory.

 reebill - web app for processing bills
 [new app1] - the next web app